Walking Around & Thinking About Neck Pain

 Look at the muscle of the neck.
 They are small.
 With greater neck flexion or bringing your chest closer to your chin, more load is put on these muscles.
 If the muscles can’t hold the load then the force gets put on the ligaments and other non-contractile tissues of the neck.
 If you have injured your neck, you don’t need more force put on it.

 When using a laptop, you get greater movement at the top of your cervical spine or neck.
 This great tilt leads to more load on the spine.
 Once again, if you have a neck injury, you don’t need to be putting more load or force on it.

-The take home message, if you have a laptop and neck pain, don’t use it in your lap.
+The take-home message, if you have a laptop and neck pain, don’t use it in your lap.
 Using a laptop leads to more head tip and neck flexion.
 This puts more force or load on your neck.
-An increase in force on your injuried neck will keep things irritated and slows down your clients’ recovery from a neck injury.
+An increase in force on your injured neck will keep things irritated and slows down your clients’ recovery from a neck injury.
 When you are talking with your client and asking them what they do, make sure you ask if they use a laptop if they have a neck injury.

 Enough reading and typing.
 My son is already awake.
 I got to get back into the sun.

 Feel free to comment on this blog post.
-Add a research that you know about or add your own stories.
+Add research that you know about or add your own stories.

-If you want to learn simple step-by-step guide that will finally end your neck pain, then check out the Neck Pain Solved program here:
+If you want to learn a simple step-by-step guide that will finally end your neck pain, then check out the Neck Pain Solved program here: